mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 ### Connections between Clients and Servers (one-to-one)

-In the case where clients need to connect to an AS or a DS to obtain specific informations that are not availaible.
+In the case where clients need to connect to an AS or a DS to obtain specific informations that are not available.
 Clients MUST use the Transport Layer Security (TLS) protocol version 1.3 or higher.
 Clients MUST NOT use any legacy versions of TLS.

 [[BB.]
 I am assuming TLS here but maybe something else can be done]

-### Message Secrecy and Authentication
+### Message Secrecy and Authentication {#message-secrecy-authentication}

 The trust establishment step of the MLS protocol is followed by a conversation protection step where encryption is used by clients to